-Hydro-Terra Group’s personnel bring over twenty years of experience to wastewater systems construction projects, consulting with contractors, commercial and residential facilities, and government clients to develop cost-effective engineering solutions to wastewater challenges.
+Hydro-Terra Group’s personnel bring decades of experience to wastewater systems construction projects, consulting with contractors, commercial and residential facilities, and government clients to develop cost-effective engineering solutions to wastewater challenges.
 We specialize in on-site wastewater treatment and disposal but also have municipal and industrial treatment experience.

 Our Wastewater Services Include: